acTechWorld/vue-drag-playground/README.md

 - 📚 [Storybook Documentation](https://vuedragplayground.storybook.actechworld.com/?path=/story/lib-components-vuedragplayground--default)
   Dive into detailed component stories and configurations.
 - 💼 [LinkedIn](https://www.linkedin.com/in/antoine-canard/)
-  Here is my linkedin if you want to contact me I'm always open for new challenges !.
+  Here is my linkedin if you want to contact, me I'm always open for new challenges !

 ## Features